 • Preparation and filing of final account

-• Clerk’s order settling account and closing estate
+• Approval of account and closing of estate

-• Deed execution and recording to transfer property
+• Deed execution and recording if a transfer of property is required

 Conclusion and Call to Action

-Waiting for the clerk’s approval of the final account may seem lengthy, but North Carolina law requires it to protect all parties and ensure a clean transfer of title.
+Waiting for the clerk’s approval of the final account may seem lengthy, but North Carolina law generally requires completion of estate administration before final distributions are made, helping protect all parties and support a clean transfer of title.
 If you have questions about timing or need assistance preparing and settling an estate account, turn to Pierce Law Group.
 Our attorneys guide personal representatives through each step of probate.

 Contact us today by emailing intake@piercelaw.com or calling (919) 341-7055 to schedule a consultation.